hphelion/documentation/community/community.faq.md

 The minimum configuration is seven physical servers:

-* One VM for the Seed Cloud
+* One VM for the Seed
 * One Undercloud Server
 * Three Overcloud Management Servers
 * Two Swift Object Servers